cyb3rpsych0s1s/audioware/book/pages/SCENE_DIALOG_LINES.md

 ## Preambule

-A scene a.k.a [scnSceneResource](scnSceneResource) contains multiple nodes a.k.a [scnSectionNode](scnSectionNode) chained together to create a dialogue between V and NPCs and other interactions.
+A scene a.k.a [scnSceneResource][scnSceneResource] contains multiple nodes a.k.a [scnSectionNode][scnSectionNode] chained together to create a dialogue between V and NPCs and other interactions.

 Thanks to WolvenKit Editor you can already visualize Quests, including their Phases and Scenes.

-Multiple scene section nodes can contain a dialog line event a.k.a [scnDialogLineEvent](scnDialogLineEvent).
+Multiple scene section nodes can contain a dialog line event a.k.a [scnDialogLineEvent][scnDialogLineEvent].

 ![multiple nodes, single event](./SCENE_DIALOG_LINES/assets/chaining-scene-dialog-line-events-across-multiple-nodes.png)